benc-uk/smilr/docs/containers.md

 :exclamation::speech_balloon: **Note.** There is no build required for the MongoDB image, as we use the [official **mongo** image from Dockerhub](https://hub.docker.com/_/mongo/)

+### IMPORTANT!
+Registry Prefix
-In order to help tagging the images to be pushed to ACR, you can set the `DOCKER_REG` env var.
-This should hold the name of the ACR instance with a trailing slash '/', e.g. `myregistry.azurecr.io/`.
-This is then prefixed in front of the image.
+In order to help tagging the images with your registry/repo prefix, you can set the `DOCKER_REG` env variable which prefixed in front of the images.
+When pushing to ACR this should hold the name of the ACR instance with a trailing slash, e.g. `myregistry.azurecr.io/`.
+If not using ACR, you can pick any prefix you like.
+T

-The best way to set `DOCKER_REG` is with an `.env` file, there is a sample file provided at the root of the project, `.env` files are automatically picked up when you run **docker-compose**
+It is strongly suggested you set `DOCKER_REG` using a `.env` file.
+There is a sample file provided at the root of the project which can be copied & renamed.
+A `.env` file is automatically picked up when you run **docker-compose**

 Fully tagged images with registry prefix:
 - `myregistry.azurecr.io/smilr/data-api`